 the period of suspension shall be clearly indicated in the certificate database and the suspension status shall be visible, during the period of suspension, from the service providing information on the status of the certificate.

-6. The Commission may, by means of implementing acts, establish reference numbers of standards for qualified certificates for electronic signature.
-Compliance with the requirements laid down in Annex I shall be presumed where a qualified certificate for electronic signature meets those standards.
+6. By [12 months from the date of entry into force of this amending Regulation], the Commission shall, by means of implementing acts, establish a list of reference standards and, where necessary, establish specifications and procedures for qualified certificates for electronic signature.
+Compliance with the requirements laid down in Annex I shall be presumed where a qualified certificate for electronic signature complies with those standards, specifications and procedures.
 Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 48(2).

 Article 29